toucansites/website/contents/docs/[04]rendering/[05]engines/index.md

 The pipeline configuration above accomplishes the following:

-- Defines a virtual content type called `api` with `definesType`, eliminating the need for manual type definition
+- Defines a virtual `api` content type (definesType: true)
-- Executes a query to retrieve all posts
+- Queries all `post` content, sorted by publication
-- Applies filtering to include only content with `contentType: api`
+- Filters pipeline execution to only include content of type `api`
-- Implements the `json` engine to generate output as an array, extracting data from the "context.posts" keyPath
+- Extracts `context.posts` as the top-level JSON array
-- Outputs the result to `api/posts.json`
+- Writes the output to `api/posts.json`